Hematopoietic cell surface markers (CD34 and more)

 Beyond Flow Cytometry

-• Immunohistology: This technique uses antibodies to visualize the localization of surface markers on cells within tissue sections.
+• Immunohistochemistry: This technique uses antibodies to visualize the localization of cell surface markers within tissue sections.

 Diagnosis and Classification

-• Lymphomas: Surface markers like CD20 on B cells and CD3 on T cells help distinguish different lymphoma subtypes, guiding treatment strategies.
+• Lymphomas: Cell surface markers like CD20 on B cells and CD3 on T cells help distinguish different lymphoma subtypes, guiding treatment strategies.

 • Anemias: Aplastic anemia exhibits decreased expression of human leukocyte antigen (HLA) markers on bone marrow cells.